The Honor Society of Nursing

 Sigma Theta Tau is committed to honoring excellence, scholarship, and leadership in nursing to enhance healthcare globally.
 It's purposes are to recognize superior achievement in nursing, foster high professional standards, recognize the development of leadership qualities, encourage creative work, and strengthen commitment to the ideals and purposes of the nursing profession.

-During the Fall of 1977, several faculty in the College of Nursing discussed and collaborated on ways to bestow honor on Students who exemplify superior achievement in the Nursing Profession, foster high professional standards and demonstrate commitment to the ideals and purposes of the profession.
+During the Fall of 1977, several faculty in the College of Health Professions and Wellness discussed and collaborated on ways to bestow honor on Students who exemplify superior achievement in the Nursing Profession, foster high professional standards and demonstrate commitment to the ideals and purposes of the profession.

 There was a consensus among faculty, that a local honor society should be established.
 They agreed that a Charter in Sigma Theta Tau International Nursing Honor Society should be pursued.